TaffoVelikoff/hotCoffee/README.md

 ### Prerequisites

-Before installing Voyager make sure you have installed Laravel 6 or above and PHP 7.2 or newer.
+Before installing hotCoffee make sure you have installed Laravel 6 or above and PHP 7.2 or newer.

 ### Installing